threefoldtech/0-core/docs/booting/ovh.md

 The last value, `{target}` is actually the DNS name of your server, e.g. 'ns3588821.ip-176-31-252.eu'

-In the first script you will also have to provide a value for `{ZeroTier Network ID}`.
+In the first script you will also have to provide a value for `ztnetwork` and the `ztapitoken`, the later can be created on the Account page of your https://my.zerotier.com/.

-Depending on whether you've JumpScale installed on your machine, you might prefer one of the two options to continue:
+Next, depending on whether you've JumpScale installed on your machine, you might prefer one of the two below options:
 - [Using JumpScale](#using-jumpscale)
 - [Using a plain Python script](#using-a-plain-python-script)